Bad (tour): Background

-On June 29, 1987, Jackson's manager Frank DiLeo held a press conference in Tokyo to announce that the 28-year-old Jackson would embark on his first concert tour as a solo artist.
+On June 29, 1987, Jackson's manager Frank DiLeo held a press conference in Tokyo to announce that Jackson would embark on his first concert tour as a solo artist.
 It marked his first concerts since the Victory Tour in 1984 which he performed with his brothers as the Jacksons.
 DiLeo said the tour would start with a Japanese leg because of the country's loyal fans.
 In a written statement, Jackson, who was completing Bad in Los Angeles, promised "thrilling and exciting" concerts.
 The soft drink manufacturer Pepsi, with whom Jackson and his brothers had a deal worth an estimated $5 million per year, sponsored the tour.
 Sales of the drink in Japan doubled during the summer following the announcement, helped by an advertising campaign that offered free tickets and 30,000 souvenirs.
 The entire entourage were instructed not to be seen drinking a product from rival Coca-Cola in public.
 Marlon Brando's son Miko joined the tour as a production assistant.

-Auditions for the musicians, and subsequent rehearsals, were held at the Leeds facility in North Hollywood.
+Auditions for Jackson's backing band, and subsequent rehearsals, were held at the Leeds facility in North Hollywood.
 Keyboardist Rory Kaplan, who had played on the Victory Tour, was touring with the Chick Corea Elektric Band when he was asked by Jackson's secretary to join his group as musical director, which Kaplan accepted.
-The original idea was to bring in former Victory Tour drummer Jonathan Moffett and guitarist David Williams, but the pair were on tour with Madonna.
-Jackson wanted the music on stage to sound like the albums, and asked Chris Currell, who had played the Synclavier synthesizer and sampler on Bad, to play it live.
-Currell arranged to have three complete systems: two to handle the music on stage and one for his hotel room for Jackson to record ideas while travelling, plus a dismantled setup for spare parts in case of a problem, and a full time technician.
+Jackson intended to include two more musicians who had been part of the Victory Tour band, drummer Jonathan Moffett and guitarist David Williams.
+However, both were on tour with Madonna at the time and thus unavailable.
+Jackson wanted the music on stage to sound like the original recordings, and asked Chris Currell, who had played the Synclavier synthesizer/sampler on Bad, to play it live.
+Currell arranged to have three complete systems: two to handle the music on stage and one for his hotel room for Jackson to record ideas while traveling, plus a dismantled setup for spare parts in case of a problem, and a full time technician.
 Currell estimated the Synclaviers alone cost $1.4 million.
-Since he was primarily a guitarist and not a keyboardist, he purchased a SynthAxe MIDI controller guitar to trigger cues to a computer which operated the Synclaviers.
+Since he was primarily a guitarist and not a keyboardist, he purchased a SynthAxe MIDI controller guitar to trigger cues to a computer which operated the Synclavier.
 The audition performances were filmed and played to Jackson at his home in the evening.
 The band had just two weeks to rehearse at Leeds before production rehearsals followed at Universal Studios for another three, although no full production in its entirety happened until the first show.